jballoffet/c-template/CONTRIBUTING.md

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

  1. Fork the repo and create your branch from `master`.
  1. If you've added code that should be tested, add tests.